Luis-ntonio/eC-Tab2Text/README.md

 ## Project Overview

-The project aims to address the gap in domain-specific datasets for e-commerce by introducing TEComm, a dataset tailored for attribute-specific text generation tasks.
+The project aims to address the gap in domain-specific datasets for e-commerce by introducing eC-Tab2TExt, a dataset tailored for attribute-specific text generation tasks.
 This dataset facilitates the transformation of structured product specifications into human-like reviews.

 ### Key Highlights